suhaibks/efarmer_website/README.md

 ## 🧩 Database Setup (Run via phpMyAdmin)

-Run the queries in XAMPP sql Admin from SQL "Qyeries.sql"
+Run the queries in XAMPP sql Admin from "SQL Qyeries.txt"

 ## 🔐 Login Credentials (for testing)